Ward of Court

 1. A Committee to look after personal care decisions of the Ward

-2. A Committee of the Estate who looks after certain financial affairs of the Ward under the direction of the High Court.
-The Committee of the Estate will look after the day to day financial affairs of the Ward such as
+2. A Committee of the Estate that looks after certain financial affairs of the Ward under the direction of the High Court.
+The Estate Committee actively manages the Ward’s day-to-day financial affairs, such as:

 - Ensuring the Wards Property